Corporate Governance report

 No management contracts have been concluded with companies or natural persons outside the CPH Group.

-The remuneration and shareholdings of the members of the Board of Directors and Group Executive Management, and the responsibilities and procedures for determining these, are specified in the Remuneration Report from Page 33 onwards.
+The compensation and shareholdings of the members of the Board of Directors and Group Executive Management, and the responsibilities and procedures for determining these, are specified in the Remuneration Report.

 6 Shareholders’ rights

 Every CPH Chemie + Papier Holding AG registered share entitles its holder to one vote at the General Meeting.
 There are no voting right restrictions.

 In accordance with Article 9 of the Articles of Incorporation, any shareholder may be represented at a General Meeting by means of a written proxy issued either to another person or to the independent shareholders’ representative.
 The company’s shareholders may provide the independent shareholders’ representative with their proxy for any General Meeting, either in writing or via the Sherpany platform

 Unless otherwise required by law, the General Meeting passes its resolutions and conducts its elections by a majority of the votes cast.
 Abstentions, voting ballots submitted blank and invalid votes are not counted in the corresponding calculations.
 In accordance with Article 12 of the Articles of Incorporation, all such votes and elections are open, unless the meeting chair or any other attendee demands a secret ballot.